 An allocation of resources is front loaded to settings, based on a framework of prevalence and demographics.

 A front-loaded allocation would ensure that the resources or additional staff are in place from the beginning.
-Allocations Framework would draw on available data such as levels of prevalence of children with additional needs; the social context (location and level of disadvantage) of the early childhood setting.
-Comprehensive profiles of early childhood settings would develop, captured through the PIP system over time.
+An Allocations Framework would draw on available data such as levels of prevalence of children with additional needs; the social context (location and level of disadvantage) of the early childhood setting.
+Comprehensive profiles of early childhood settings would develop over time, captured through the PIP system.

 Benefits of this approach – children would not have to wait for an assessment, support is available from the beginning of the term; individual children would not be so evidently labelled as the support is for the whole setting to include the child; greater equity in that parents would not have to pay for private assessments and managers in early childhood settings could more effectively plan.